UNRWA: EU conditions funding 2021

 In September 2021, the European Parliament's Budgetary Control Committee approved withholding 20 million Euros in aid to UNRWA if immediate changes to UNRWA's education curriculum are not made.
 According to the resolution, the Parliament "is concerned about the hate speech and violence taught in Palestinian school textbooks and used in schools by UNRWA... [and] insists that UNRWA acts in full transparency... to ensure that content adheres to UN values and does not encourage hatred."

 Funding for UNRWA was reinstated by the EU on 1 March 2024.

 2025 lawsuit

-In April 2025, the Trump administration Department of Justice reversed a Biden administration position that UNRWA held immunity from lawsuits in United States courts due to its affiliation with the United Nations.
+In April 2025, the Trump administration's Department of Justice reversed a Biden administration position that UNRWA held immunity from lawsuits in United States courts due to its affiliation with the United Nations.
 In July 2025, more than 200 plaintiffs sued UNRWA in a Washington, D.C., district court, accusing the organization of violating US anti-terrorism laws by supporting Hamas and Hezbollah.
 They also accused agency staff of direct involvement in terrorist attacks.
 UNRWA called the suit "meritless, absurd, dangerous, and morally reprehensible" in a press release.